 Galicia is a historical and geographical region in central-eastern Europe, today divided between western Ukraine and eastern Poland.

-While located on Ukrainian ethnolinguistic territory, for centuries Galicia was inhabited, in addition to Ukrainians, by Poles, Germans (including Austrians), and Jews.
-Generally Poles and Jews made up the majority of the population of the region’s cities and towns, while Ukrainians predominantly lived in the countryside.
 The region’s complex history, the proximity of different ethnic groups and religions, and the changing rulers shaped this corner of Europe into a distinct and culturally rich region.
 In the major cities of Galicia, especially in Lviv, the traces of these different ethnic groups as well as of different administrations and periods are still visible today, in both the urban landscape as well as in the cultural heritage.

 Etymology & Timeline